robzed/spectrum_basic_mandelbrot/README.md

-# Introduction
+# Mandelbrot Explorer for the Sinclair ZX Spectrum

-Sinclair ZX Spectrum BASIC mandelbrot (in 10 lines or less)
+A character-based Mandelbrot explorer in BASIC (in 10 lines or less!!)

 Prints a Mandelbrot as characters.
 Since calculating the Mandelbrot is quite intensive for an 8-bit machine, and the ZX Spectrum is a 1980's computer, this takes some time to execute and complete.